 The European Union recently voted in favor of new regulations for edible insects and US, New Zealand and Australia are allowing bug based foods to be imported and sold.

 Bugsolutely is one of the few companies tapping the opportunities deriving from cricket and silkworms.

 We’re doing it in the right place

 Most of the start ups in the edible insect industry are based in USA and EU, but we believe that Thailand is the place to be.
 You may not know it, but Thailand was the first producer of crickets for human consumption in the world, and it is still the largest.
 Farming and eating insects is a tradition as old as cultivating plants here, and there are already more than 20,000 farms producing crickets as food.
 In Thailand, the University of Khon Kaen is an internationally recognized leader for studies and research in this field.
 Last but not least, the tropical temperature is perfect for cricket rearing (avoiding heating system costs and the consequent carbon footprint).

 Massimo Reverberi was born in Milan, where he attended the University of Milan, Political Science, obtaining a degree in Business Management.
-After 3 years in a major advertising agency as Account Manager for Microsoft and Toshiba, he co-founded Prima Pagina, a marketing agency in Milan (more than € 5 millions turnover per year from 2000 to 2010, staff of 25 professionals, and partnerships with leading multinational companies).
+In 1996 he co-founded Prima Pagina, a marketing agency in Milan (more than € 5 millions turnover per year from 2000 to 2010).

 A few notes on Bugsolutely (Brian, marketing)